mindee/mindee-api-dotnet/README.md

 Then, in your controller or service instance, pass as an argument the class ``MindeeClient``.

-### Instanciate manually
+### Instantiate manually
-Or, you could also simply instanciate a new instance of `MindeeClient`:
+Or, you could also simply instantiate a new instance of `MindeeClient`:
 ```csharp
 import Mindee;